DigitalBrainJS/define-accessor2/README.md

 *There are predicates for each type named like isUndefined(value), isNumber(value) etc.*

 You can combine these types:
-type: 'string|number' // strings
+- type: 'string|number' // strings
-or
-type: TYPE_STRING|TYPE_NUMBER //bit mask or
+- type: TYPE_STRING|TYPE_NUMBER //bit mask
-type: string|number // decorators converted to a type bit mask with the valueOf() method
+- type: string|number // decorators are implicitly converted to a type bit mask using the valueOf() internal method

 ### Decorators
 The library supports both versions of the decorators specification (legacy & current draft).